duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/12-pid-terms.md

 #### The Proportional Term:

-The first control term is the proportional term, which produces an output that is proportional to the calculated error:
+The proportional term produces an output that is proportional to the calculated error:

 $$ P = K_pe(t)$$

 The magnitude of the proportional response is dependent upon $K_p$ which is the proportional gain constant.
 A higher proportional gain constant indicates a greater change in the controller’s output in response to the system’s error.

+The propellers will spin faster the farther away the drone is.

 #### The Derivative Term:

+The derivative term is determined by the rate of change of the system’s error over time multiplied by the derivative gain constant $K_d$.

+$$D = K_d frac{de(t)}{dt}$$

 #### The Integral Term:

+The integral term accounts for the accumulated error of the system over time.
+The output produced is comprised of the sum of the instantaneous error over time multiplied by the integral gain constant $K_i$.